Home/Resources/Early Development/Tips on Learning to Talk

 Learning to Talk: From Birth to 3 Months

 A baby listens to your voice.
-He coos and gurgles and tries to make the same sounds you make.
-You can help a baby learn how nice voices can be when you:
+They coo and gurgle and try to make the same sounds you make.
+You can help babies learn how nice voices can be when you:

 • Sing to the baby.
-You can do this even before he is born!
+You can do this even before they are born!
 The baby will hear you.

 • Talk to the baby.
-Talk to others when she is near.
-She won’t understand the words, but will like your voice and your smile.
-She will enjoy hearing and seeing other people, too.
+Talk to others when they are near.
+They won’t understand the words, but will like your voice and your smile.
+They will enjoy hearing and seeing other people, too.

 • Plan for quiet time.
 Babies need time to babble and play quietly without TV or radio or other noises.

 A baby is learning how people talk to each other.
-You help him become a “talker” when you:
+You help them become a “talker” when you:

-• Hold a baby close so he will look in your eyes.
+• Hold a baby close so they will look in your eyes.

 • Talk to him and smile.